-Bethenny Frankel A Questionable Friend Says Ramona Singer After ‘RHONY’ Confrontation
+Bethenny Frankel Is A Questionable Friend, Says Ramona Singer After ‘RHONY’ Confrontation

-Bethenny Frankel is a very honest person and she often says that what you see is what you get.
+Bethenny Frankel is a very honest person, and she often says that what you see is what you get.
 Bethenny wants respect from others, just as she tries to show respect.
 While she admits that she has a sharp tongue, she also calls people out when she feels they have crossed the line.

 However, her Real Housewives of New York co-star Ramona Singer doesn’t seem to think that Frankel is a great friend.
-Singer has often talked about how thankful she is for great friends and even though she has often referred to Bethenny as a good friend.
+Singer has often talked about how thankful she is for great friends even though she has often referred to Bethenny as a good friend.

 On older seasons of The Real Housewives of New York, Bethenny and Ramona used to be good friends.
 When Frankel’s father became sick, she called Singer because she had just gone through the same thing.
 Plus, they both thought Kelly Bensimon had lost it during the third season when the group traveled to St. John.
 While they may not get along this season, they have shared some fun and happy moments together.